 Registered nurses who wish to complete a baccalaureate degree at Mansfield University transfer directly into the program at an advanced level.
 RN students complete the program online.
 Online courses are offered on a 3-year rotation.

 Registered nurse students may transfer up to 50% of the major from an accredited nursing program.
 31 credits of nursing courses (courses with the NUR prefix) must be completed at Mansfield University.

 *Students who want to transfer course work from another institution must complete a Request to Transfer Credit from before taking the course.
-This form is available online on the Academic Records website.
-Students are encouraged to consult with the Transfer Coordinator, Jan Yoder, to determine if a course is transferable.
+This form is available online on the Academic Forms webpage.
+Students are encouraged to consult with the Registrar's office in 224 South Hall to determine if a course is transferable.
 Mansfield University transfer policies apply.

 The goals of the program are to provide students with the essentials skills necessary to develop intellectual curiosity, clinical judgment, communication skills, therapeutic nursing skills which provide the basis for the development of a successful and professional nursing practitioner.
 This educational program prepares individuals for career opportunities in acute, chronic and community settings, as well as for continued education at the graduate level.